 Christian Lammert is Professor of North American Politics and Policy at Freie Universität Berlin.

-Susan Gillespie is the founding director of the Institute for International Liberal Education and Vice President for International Education at Bard College.
+Susan H. Gillespie is the founding director of the Institute for International Liberal Education and Vice President for International Education at Bard College.